Grace that mostly fails is not grace. This grace actually saves.

 And 1 Timothy 4:10 provides the clearest distinction: God is "the Savior of all people, and especially of those who believe."
 Two tiers.
 General providence for all humanity.
 Particular, saving grace for the elect.
 The same author, the same principle, the same vocabulary.

 He purchased a people.
+And the receipt has your name on it.

 Keep Reading